ansys/actions/doc/source/migrations/pyansys-dashboard-upload.rst

     https://github.com/ansys-internal/pyansys-dashboard

-In order to upload vulnerabilities to the PyAnsys Dashboard, you will need to configure your workflow as follows:
+In order to upload vulnerabilities to the PyAnsys Dashboard, you need to configure your workflow as follows:

 .. code:: yaml